MicrosoftDocs/azure-docs/articles/lab-services/troubleshoot-access-lab-vm.md

 When you redeploy a lab VM, Azure Lab Services will shut down the VM, move the VM to a new node in within the Azure infrastructure, and then power it back on.
 You can think of a redeploy operation as a refresh of the underlying VM for your lab.
 All data that you saved in the [OS disk](/azure/virtual-machines/managed-disks-overview#os-disk) (usually the C: drive on Windows) of the VM will still be available after the redeploy operation.
 Any data on the [temporary disk](/azure/virtual-machines/managed-disks-overview#temporary-disk) (usually the D: drive on Windows) is lost after a redeploy operation and after a VM shutdown.

-Learn more about how to [redeploy a lab VM in the Azure Lab Services website](./how-to-reset-and-redeploy-vm.md#redeploy-vms).
+Learn more about how to [redeploy a lab VM in the Azure Lab Services website](./how-to-reset-and-redeploy-vm.md#redeploy-a-lab-vm).

 When you reset a lab VM, Azure Lab Services will shut down the VM, delete it, and recreate a new lab VM from the original template VM.
 You can think of a reset as a refresh of the entire VM.
 After you reset a lab VM, all the data that you saved on the OS disk (usually the C: drive on Windows), and the temporary disk (usually the D: drive on Windows), is lost.
 To avoid losing data on the VM, [store the user data outside the lab VM](#store-user-data-outside-the-lab-vm).

-Learn more about how to [reset a lab VM in the Azure Lab Services website](./how-to-reset-and-redeploy-vm.md#reset-vms).
+Learn more about how to [reimage a lab VM in the Azure Lab Services website](./how-to-reset-and-redeploy-vm.md#reimage-a-lab-vm).

 > [!NOTE]
 > Redeploying a VM is only available for lab VMs that you created in a lab plan.
 VMs that are connected to a lab account only support the reset operation.